sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 Monitoring the running status of critical processes and resource usage of docker containers are depended on the Monit system tool.
 Since Monit already provided the mechanism to check whether a process is running or not, it will be straightforward to integrate this into monitoring the critical processes in SONiC.
-However, Monit only provides the method to monitor the resource usage on a per-process level not a per-container level.
+However, Monit only provides a method to monitor the resource usage on a per-process level not a per-container level.
 As such, monitoring the resource usage of a docker container is not as straightforward.
 In our design, we propose to utilize the mechanism with which Monit can spawn a process and check the return value of the process.
 We will have Monit